vasudharastogi/poet-control-loop-masters-thesis/README.md

 ## Parsed code documentiation

-A parsed version of POET's documentiation can be found at [Gitlab pages](https://naaice.git-pages.gfz-potsdam.de/poet).
+A parsed version of POET's documentation can be found at [Gitlab pages](https://naaice.git-pages.gfz-potsdam.de/poet).

 ## External Libraries